-The basic definition of medical malpractice is that a patient is seriously injured as a direct result of a doctor's failure to perform according to the acceptable standard of care for a physician in his or her field of practice.
+Exclusively in Florida, we represent individuals, and their surviving family members, who were seriously injured as a direct result of a doctor's failure to perform according to the acceptable standard of care for a physician in his or her field of practice.
 Florida has unique medical malpractice laws, which severely restrict the rights of a patient to bring a medical malpractice lawsuit.

 We litigate all manner of medical malpractice claims before juries and on appeal, including: